mengelbrecht/slimline/README.md

     </tr>
     <tr>
       <td>
-        The separator between each section.
+        The separator between each section (a space symbol).
       </td>
     </tr>
     <tr>